Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/security/kong-vault.md

 ## Available Vaults

-{{ site.base_gateway }} supports environment variables, Hashicorp Vault, AWS Secrets Manager and Google Secrets Manager as a source for secret configuration.
+{{ site.base_gateway }} supports environment variables, Hashicorp Vault, AWS Secrets Manager and Google Cloud Secret Manager as a source for secret configuration.
 These vaults can be configured using environment variables on your `gateway` deployments.
 {% if_version gte:3.1.x %}You can also configure vaults using the `KongVault` CRD.{% endif_version %}

 To learn more about the available vaults, see the [{{ site.base_gateway }} documentation](/gateway/latest/kong-enterprise/secrets-management/).